Who we are

 Wissam Boustany

-Wissam Boustany is an internationally renowned flautist, teacher and peace campaigner.
-He has had a long association with the Edward Said National Conservatory of Music.
-In 1995 Wissam founded Toward Humanity, using music as a catalyst to support humanitarian projects.
-In 1997 he was awarded a knighthood in Lebanon (Chevalier de l’Ordre du Cedre) in recognition of his music and peace work.
-On 3rd February 1998 he was presented with the Crystal Award at the World Economic Forum.
-Wissam’s recent interest in conducting led to the launch the Pro Youth Philharmonia in 2018, a professional training orchestra for emerging musicians.
+Wissam Boustany is an internationally renowned flautist, conductor, teacher.
+He is currently President of the British Flute Society, chairman of PalMusic UK, is President of the British Flute Society, Patron of Musicians for Peace and Disarmament and Patron of the British Susuki Music Association.
+In 1995 Wissam founded Towards Humanity, using music as a catalyst to support humanitarian projects.
+In 1997 he was awarded a knighthood in Lebanon in recognition of his music and humanitarian work.
+In 1998 he received the Crystal Award at the World Economic Forum.
+Wissam’s recent interest in conducting led to the launch the Pro Youth Philharmonia in 2018, a professional training orchestra for emerging musicians, which wound down during the pandemic.
+Wissam continues to inspire and engage countless music lovers through his ‘Inner Journeys’ rehearsal/performance concept, based on his teaching which has become known as his ‘Method Called Love’.

 The Rt.
 Hon Lord Cope of Berkeley FCA

-John Cope is a Conservative politician who was an MP from 1974 to 1997 and was then appointed to the House of Lords.
+John Cope is a Chartered Accountant born in 1937.
+He was a Conservative MP from 1974 to 1997.
 From 1979 to 1994 he held various ministerial offices in the Governments of Margaret Thatcher and John Major, latterly as Paymaster General at the Treasury.
-He was later Conservative Chief Whip in the House of Lords.
+He was appointed to the House of Lords in 1979 and was later Conservative Chief Whip there.
+He retired from the House in 2020.
 He has a long interest in Palestine where his wife was born.
-He is a.
-Patron and Trustee of PalMusic.
+He helped to found PalMusic UK and is now a Patron and Trustee.

 Lena Saleh